HexLasso/FF-16/README.md

 ### Chunk (`Bpc > 1`)

-The `Freq` column indicates the number of blocks with pattern hits.
-(Max: Bpc)
+The `Freq` column indicates how many blocks in a chunk contain the pattern.
+The maximum value is `Bpc`.

 ```
 Offset   Size     Pattern      Ascii Bpc Freq Dict